0xNineteen/blog.md/contents/sol-rpcs/index.md

 # when RPCs stop working

-One problem is if the RPC you rely on crashes or stops working (due to hardware failures, too many requests, etc) and you arent able to send txs to the leader anymore.
+one problem is if the RPC you rely on crashes or stops working (due to hardware failures, too many requests, etc) and you arent able to send txs to the leader anymore.

 ## rpc load-balancing: extrnode

-One possible solution is to **maintain a list of RPCs and when one fails, you switch RPCs and query ones that are still alive**.
-While this approach seems straightforward, it can be costly to implement, involving managing multiple RPC links, implementing health checks, and writing code to switch between RPCs in case of failure.
+one possible solution is to **maintain a list of RPCs and when one fails, you switch RPCs and query ones that are still alive**. while this approach seems straightforward, it can be costly to implement, involving managing multiple RPC links, implementing health checks, and writing code to switch between RPCs in case of failure.